Art95/makeup_service/README.md

 # makeup_service
 Test task for Reface.
-Service that allows user to apply some makeup effects over video with human face
+Service that allows user apply some makeup effects over video with human face